COGS18/COGS18.github.io/_build/html/_sources/projects/faq.md

 ## DataHub Troubleshooting

 #### My cells won't run properly and keep giving me asterisks even after restarting the kernel.
 How can I fix this?
 Asterisks mean that the code in a cell is executing/waiting to execute.
-You may be stuck in an infinite loop somewhere in your code.
+You may be stuck in an infinite loop somewhere in your code or your function is waiting for user input.

 #### DataHub won't open my Notebook/script/module.
 What should I do?
 Download the the Notebook/script/module from datahub to your machine using the steps below.
 It's always a good idea to maintain a local copy of your work in case DataHub is ever down.